marcj/npm-local-development/README.md

 It copies files using a watcher instead of using symlinks and excludes "peerDependencies" to make it possible to really work locally on multiple packages that are not only a hello world application.

-No need for `NODE_PRESERVE_SYMLINKS` or `preserve-symlinks` workarounds that are only working partially anymore.

 ## Install